 - The investigator's NIH (R-series, or subprojects on U- and P-series), NSF, VA competitive or other federal renewal application was not funded.
-K-Award or equivalent junior investigators transitioning to NIH R-series, NSF or VA grants will be considered in this category.
-Other new applications are not eligible, unless it substitutes for an existing research grant or research award.
+K-Award or equivalent junior investigators transitioning to NIH R-series, NSF or VA grants are also eligible, as are new applications that substitute for an existing research award (see Ic).

-- Insufficient funds are available in the investigator's laboratory to maintain a minimal level of research competitiveness.
-If two or more R-series or equivalent grants are currently funded, or a single R01-level award plus significant philanthropic or carryover funds are available, the investigator is not eligible for this type of funding.
+- Insufficient funds are available in the investigator's laboratory to maintain a sufficient level of research competitiveness.
+If two or more R-series or equivalent grants are currently funded, or a single R01-level award plus significant philanthropic or carryover funds are available, the investigator is not eligible.

 II.
 Application Procedure

-- The front sections of the grant application, from the face page through and including the specific aims page.
-NSF and VA grant applicants should include abstract, specific aims, pages detailing the budget, other support, facilities and resources, local and external collaborative arrangements.
+- The front sections of the relevant grant application, from the face page through and including the specific aims page.
+NSF and VA grant applicants should include abstract, specific aims, pages detailing the budget, other support, facilities and resources, local and external collaborative arrangements, and investigator cv(s).

 III.
 Selection and Funding Procedures

-A sub-committee of the Research Advisory Committee will evaluate requests and recommend action.
-Awards will depend on availability of funds and be made at the discretion of the Executive Associate Dean for Research.
-The total of any bridge award, including the funds provided by the Dean and the department chair, will not exceed 50% of the direct costs of the competing renewal, up to a maximum of $100,000.
-Funds will be transferred to the investigator's account in four quarterly payments, each payment upon receipt of a letter to the Executive Associate Dean for Research, signed by both investigator and chair, verifying that additional external funding has not yet been secured (see IIc).
+A committee of seasoned investigators will review applications and recommend action, recognizing that sufficient funds are unlikely to be available to support all applicants.
+The Dean, EAD-Research and WHSC VP-Research will then make decisions.
+Funds will be transferred to the investigator's account in four quarterly payments, each payment upon receipt of a letter to the Executive Associate Dean for Research, signed by both investigator and chair, verifying that additional external funding has not yet been secured (see IIa).
 Work funded under this mechanism must meet all regulatory requirements of Emory University School of Medicine.
 Funds unexpended within 15 months of the initial payment will be returned to the Dean’s office.